pooyanosk1382/NetworkSecurityCourse/README.md

 It is of historical significance in the search for a polynomial-time deterministic primality test.
 Its probabilistic variant remains widely used in practice, as one of the simplest and fastest tests known.

-Gary L. Miller discovered the test in 1976; Miller's version of the test is deterministic, but its correctness relies on the unproven extended Riemann hypothesis.[1]
-Michael O. Rabin modified it to obtain an unconditional probabilistic algorithm in 1980.[2][a]
+Gary L. Miller discovered the test in 1976; Miller's version of the test is deterministic, but its correctness relies on the unproven extended Riemann hypothesis.
+Michael O. Rabin modified it to obtain an unconditional probabilistic algorithm in 1980.